Go Green! A Complete Guide to Eco-Friendly Marine Composting Toilets

 What Are the Advantages of Composting Toilets?

-Good for the EnvironmentBecause there are no chemicals used to break down the waste products, there's nothing in the toilet to harm the environment.
-And the composting process that occurs will take all the bad stuff and turn it into plant food.
+The composting process that occurs with a composting toilet takes all the bad stuff and turns it into plant food.
 Now that's got to be a good thing!

 What Are the Disadvantages of a Composting Toilet?